eicorg/docs/epics-ado_comparison.md

 - ADO:<br>
 The database is core component of the ADO infrastructure.
 The database is currently SYBASE, which is planned to be replaced by PostgreSQL or MySQL.

+### Set History
+Keeping track of who and when modified sensitive parameters.
+- ADO:
+Modification of all sensitive parameters is recorded and information on who and when have modified is tored in the database.
+It is part of the client API.
+This feature is very useful for system and component recovery.